-The Nominet Stakeholder Committee has been set up to support and enable the policy process.
+The Nominet Stakeholder Committee was established to support and enable the policy process.
 Members of the Committee bring a range of experience representing a range of interests and will help in engaging stakeholders in the process.

 Tim has managed large and small organisations in the private and public sectors ranging from universities to venture capital firms.
 He has led start-up companies, charities, political campaigns and public bodies.
 His latest project is The Rain Gods, which he founded in February 2016 and which works to help start-ups reach their full potential.

 Tim has previously worked as Head of UCL Enterprise Operations where he was responsible for the University’s outward-facing business engagement activities.
 He became director of UCL Advances in 2007 when the centre was first launched and built it into one of the largest such activities in the world, offering thousands of places to UCL students each year to undertake entrepreneurial activities and offering direct support to hundreds of businesses.
 He has managed stakeholders from senior academic faculty and government ministers to students and high-level business leaders and been successful in navigating their respective needs and working styles.

 Prior to 2007, Tim spent six years running his own business, which helped universities and large corporations to spin-out high technology companies.

 In 2010 Tim founded the globally successful Citrus Saturday, a non-profit enterprise that aims to drive entrepreneurial ambition in school-age children that now runs in fourteen countries.
 He is currently a director of UCL Consultants Ltd and Capital Enterprise Ltd as well as being a Trustee of the National Association of College and University Entrepreneurs (NACUE).
 He graduated from UCL in 1997 and is a Fellow of the Royal Society of Arts.
 In 2014 Tim was awarded the Queen’s Award for Enterprise Promotion for life.